Need car parts? Select your vehicle

 Summary

 The basic components common to all anti-lock brake systems include wheel sensors, an electronic control unit, an ABS warning light, and a hydraulic modulator assembly with electrically operated solenoid valves.
+Usually, the control unit and the hydraulic control unit (HCU) are built together; sometimes they can be separated and purchased separately; sometimes they can’t.

 In most cases, these circular objects look a lot like bicycle sprockets with teeth.
-Each ring has a wheel speed sensor that monitors how fast each wheel is spinning.
+Each ring has awheel speed sensor that monitors how fast each wheel is spinning.
 The number of sensors may differ depending on how the system is configured.

-Tips for ABS-Related Repairs
+Tips Tips for ABS-Related Repairs

 There are some vehicles that have a switch on the control panel that can disable ABS operation, but this feature can vary from one model to another.